Stem cell transplantation clinical trials

 Some of our unique clinical trials include:

-- A new approach to stem cell transplantation for patients with blood cancers and blood diseases that removes the immune system’s “fighter cells” from the donor’s cells before they are transplanted into the recipient.
-This approach aims to reduce the risk of graft-versus-host disease and enable patients without a fully matched donor to still have access to a potentially curative stem cell transplant.
-Another related trial also adds a cell therapy called T-allo10.
+- Another related trial also adds a cell therapy called T-allo10.
 This cell therapy is made from the cells of the same person who donated stem cells for the transplant.
 The cell therapy contains T regulatory cells that tell the recipient’s immune system to leave the transplanted stem cells alone.
 We are testing whether this approach can help the recipient’s immune system rebuild itself after transplant.
-Both trials are only available at Stanford.
+This trial is only available at Stanford.

 Connect with us: